-A: MedPay is available in all states that don’t classify themselves as “no-fault” states.
-Earlier on there is a list of all “no-fault” states.
-If you live in a state that doesn’t fall under that category, you may add MedPay to your car insurance policy.
+Medical payments is available in all states that don’t classify themselves as “no-fault” states.
+(See our list of “no-fault” states above).
+If you don’t see your state on the list, you can add MedPay to your car insurance policy.

 - Hospital and emergency room bills